HACManchester/membership-system/docs/testing.md

 1. Convert factories to class-based during the Laravel 8 upgrade step; add factory states for the common personas (active member, payment-warning member, trainer, admin) to cut setup noise.
-2. Add admin-flow tests: role assignment (including asserting non-admins are denied), disciplinary authorization, notification email recipient resolution.
+2. Add admin-flow tests: role assignment (including asserting non-admins are denied), disciplinary authorization.
-3. Start JS testing where logic lives: begin with pure functions/hooks in `resources/js`, then component tests for the course-training pages.
-Delete the Jest CI step or make it real — a green "test" step that runs nothing is worse than none.
+3. Start JS testing where logic lives: begin with pure functions/hooks in `resources/js`, then component tests for the course-training pages, and reinstate a CI step once tests exist.
-4. Adopt a coverage floor in CI once the phase-1/2 tests land (e.g. fail under 60%, ratchet up), so coverage only moves one direction.
+4. Adopt a coverage floor in CI (e.g. fail under 60%, ratchet up), so coverage only moves one direction.